santagaz/forcer/README.md

     project/src
     ...

 Forcer is designed to be used with git.
-So considering a project directory is git, folder "forcer_config" should be added to gitignore.
-Then it can be reused for any branch or salesforce project.
+So considering a project directory is in git repo, folder "forcer_config" should be added to gitignore.
+Or if users find it comfortable to share exclude_... configuration files with other team members, then at least add "/forcer_config/configuration.yml" to gitignore in order to prevent committing sensitive authorization information.
+But in any scenario "forcer_config" can be reused for any branch or Salesforce project on current computer.
 The idea is to switch to any branch and be able to deploy it using "forcer_config" in current project git directory.

 ### Command line examples
 If you already filled configuration.yml correctly then deployments are much faster.
 Here is a sample command to start deployment of a project in current folder: